 Course Home Page (online): The course home page houses all the online components of your course.

-Course Information (online): You are now reading the Course Information, which provides specific information about how to proceed through the course.
-Read the Course Information carefully before you begin reading the Study Guide.
+Course Orientation (online): The Course Orientation provides specific information about how to proceed through the course.
+Read the Course Orientation carefully before you begin reading the Study Guide.

 Study Guide (online): The Study Guide units are embedded in the Study Schedule on the course home page.